wjmcknight/zsh-prompt-debian/README.md

 ### Config note:

-Depending on your installed version of Zsh, you may need to enable color support in your ~/.zshrc config.
-You can do that by adding this:
+Depending on your installed version of Zsh, you may need to enable color support in your ~/.zshrc config which you can do by adding this:
     autoload -U colors
     colors